lukaspalm/rocklib/README.md

 A universal python library for GPIO control using [Radxa](https://wiki.radxa.com/) PCBs.

+>[!Warning]
-[ ! ] This library does not yet exist on pypi, as this is a work in progress.
+> This library does not yet exist on pypi, as this is a work in progress.